The French Colony Nobody Talks About: A Week in Pondicherry

 French Quarter Mornings

-I rented a room at a heritage guesthouse on Rue Romain Rolland — INR 2,500/night for a high-ceilinged room with a courtyard.
-Cheaper than anywhere comparable in Goa and infinitely more characterful.
+Book a room at a heritage guesthouse on Rue Romain Rolland — around INR 2,500/night gets you a high-ceilinged room with a courtyard.
+That's cheaper than anywhere comparable in Goa, and infinitely more characterful.

-Mornings started at Baker Street on Rue Bussy — proper French baguettes, pain au chocolat, and filter coffee that splits the difference between French and South Indian.
-A croissant and a coffee cost INR 180 (~$2.15).
-Then I'd walk to the Promenade (Rock Beach) where the seafront esplanade runs 1.5km along the Bay of Bengal.
+Start mornings at Baker Street on Rue Bussy — proper French baguettes, pain au chocolat, and filter coffee that splits the difference between French and South Indian.
+A croissant and a coffee run INR 180 (~$2.15).
+From there, walk to the Promenade (Rock Beach), where the seafront esplanade runs 1.5km along the Bay of Bengal.
 No vehicles.
 Just walkers, joggers, and the Gandhi statue staring out to sea.

-The French architecture is genuine and well-preserved.
-Yellow, white, and blue colonial buildings with wooden shutters, terracotta roofs, and those distinctly French proportions — tall windows, narrow facades.
-The streets are clean (a shock in India, honestly).
+The French architecture here is genuine and well-preserved — yellow, white, and blue colonial buildings with wooden shutters, terracotta roofs, and those distinctly French proportions of tall windows and narrow facades.
+The streets are clean, which comes as a genuine surprise in India.
 Several buildings now house boutique hotels, cafes, and galleries.
 Maison Perumal and Palais de Mahe are the standouts.

 Sri Aurobindo Ashram